npinochet/tchsm-libdtc/README.md

 ### Requirements

-Beside install requirements, you will need: *check* to run unit testing, *openssl* and *python3* with some libraries listed at ./test/system_test/requirements.txt to run System Test.
+Beside install requirements, you will need: *check* to run unit testing and *openssl* and *python3* with some libraries listed at ./test/system_test/requirements.txt to run System Test.

 ### Testing